Baby Doll Gombo

 Summary

 New York, New York, 1987.
 This explosive novel is an account of the chaotic, myth-soaked life of 25-year-old Sam Schaffer, daughter of a New Orleans Jewish mobster and a conflicted Southern belle.
-Readers see through her eyes, and they see things she doesn’t see.
-It reads as an immersive memoir with deep emotions and direct addresses.
-Yet, it is also a darkly humorous, poetic narrative.
-Sam’s a Yale Drama School graduate, with the common sense of table salt.
+Readers see through her eyes and see things she doesn’t.
+It reads like an immersive memoir with deep emotion and direct address.
+Yet, it’s also a darkly humorous, poetic narrative.
+Sam’s a Yale “Theatre Studies” graduate, with the common sense of table salt.
 She gets jilted at the altar by her blue-blooded Boston fiancé, due to class, social, and racial prejudices against her and her jailbird daddy, who worked for legendary Crescent City Mafia kingpin Carlos Marcello.
 Wow.
 Okay.

 Sam reels through heartbreak, loss of status, and mounting debt.
 Time to call a loan shark and a voodoo priestess.
 She elevates herself to a Fifth Avenue co-op lifestyle by tapping into both the dangerous world of organized crime and voodoo magic, all the while pursuing stardom in gritty 1980s New York theatre.
 The narrative blends fact and fiction.
-Through vivid descriptions of New Orleans and New York, the story explores themes of trauma, identity, secret histories, and the resilience to reinvent oneself.
+Through vivid descriptions of New Orleans and New York, the story explores themes of trauma, identity, secret histories, and resilience in reinventing oneself.
 The tale blends a lush narrative with the haunting echoes and backdrop of the American South.
 The work is dense with Southern expressions, eccentricities, metaphors, and blasts of wit and comicalness.
 Sam is shaped by her daddy’s drunken rogue DNA and Southern Black influences, always feeling like a perennial outsider.
+An unknown enemy uses voodoo dolls to jinx her.

 BABY DOLL GOMBO